Darth-Apple/simple-php-templates/readme.txt

     IF block
  [@elif: $variable == something_else]
     Else If Block
  [@else]
     ELSE block
 [/if]

- * Notice how the [/if] only appears at the end of the entire if/elseif/else block.
+  * The [/if] only appears once, at the end of all if/elif/else blocks.
- * This is a concession that was made as a result of PHP's internal template conditional syntax.
- * Even though [@else] has the same syntax as a variable "else", the engine will interpret it as a conditional directive as shown above.
+  * Although [@else] has the same syntax as a variable "else", the engine will interpret it as a conditional directive as shown above.
+  * You may nest If/Elif/Else blocks indefinitely.
+  * Rich expressions may be used.
+Expressions are parsed directly to PHP, enabling full, advanced functionality.

 TEMPLATES/INHERITANCE:

  This engine handles inheritance very differently than most template engines.
 Rather than defining blocks and sections, a simple tag is declared to load the contents of another template.

-EXAMPLE:
+  example:

   [@template:header]
      My content
   [@template:footer]

- - The above code will parse the header and footer templates in the locations listed above.
+  * The above code will parse the header and footer templates in the locations listed above.
- - The evaluation is all done at the final render.
+  * The evaluation is all done at the final render.
 Any variables that are set up until the render will be accessible in both the footer and the header.

 TEMPLATE REFERENCES:

-[@template:@somevar]
+ - [@template:@somevar]

- - Template references are similar to normal template substitution tags, except that a variable can contain the name of the template to be loaded.
+   Template references are similar to normal template substitution tags, except that a variable can contain the name of the template to be loaded.
 In this case, @somevar can be set like normal to contain ANY template name desired.
 The engine will substitute it as normal and parse the corresponding template as expected.